nickrogerson1/wechatjobs/README.md

 ### Current Status
 The app is currently frozen due to high server costs and issues with the third party WeChat API provider.

+### Miscellaneous
+I had to do another initial commit post launch to wipe some hostorical password leaks.
+This project was never intended to be a public repo.